kdeoliveira/cpp_design_patterns/README.md

 ## DESIGN PATTERNS

+The Test Deisgn Patterns is added under the submodules When first cloning:
+`git submodule init`
+`git submodule udpate`
+Or, alternatively:
+`git clone --recursive-submodules <repo_url>`

 ### Shared Libs with Static lib
 In case a static library is linked in a outer shared library, ensure that static lib is set the static to be Position Independent.